Epcot: World Nature

 World Nature focuses on understanding and preserving the beauty, awe and balance of the natural world.
 Located on the west side of World Celebration, the Nature neighborhood features three major pavilions in counterclockwise layout—inspired by human interaction with the Earth, specifically themes of ocean exploration, hydrology, agriculture, horticulture, ecology, ecotourism, and travel.

 Based on ocean exploration and inspired by the Finding Nemo series, The Seas pavilion features the sixth-largest aquarium in the world with marine life exhibits; an Omnimover attraction inspired by Finding Nemo; and Turtle Talk with Crush, an interactive show hosted by Crush from Finding Nemo.
 Connected to the building is the Coral Reef Restaurant, a themed seafood restaurant that provides views into the aquarium.
 Nearby is Journey of Water, an outdoor walkthrough water attraction depicting the Earth's water cycle, inspired by Moana.
-Finally, the Land pavilion features three attractions; Soarin' Around the World, an attraction that simulates a hang gliding flight over various regions of the world; Living with the Land, a narrated boat tour through Audio-Animatronics scenes, a greenhouse and hydroponics lab; and Awesome Planet, a short documentary film presented in the pavilion's Harvest Theater about the Earth's biomes and the perils of climate change.
+Finally, the Land pavilion features three attractions; Soarin' Across America, an attraction that simulates a hang gliding flight over various regions of the United States; Living with the Land, a narrated boat tour through Audio-Animatronics scenes, a greenhouse and hydroponics lab; and Awesome Planet, a short documentary film presented in the pavilion's Harvest Theater about the Earth's biomes and the perils of climate change.